Would You Pick a Colour called “puke”?

 And what if the colour was the same but the name was buttermilk, vanilla cream or pale primrose.
 Would it surprise you that these colour names sell well?

 Over on my instagram post an interior designer commented that she had heard a story that a paint company in the 1970’s had a colour named Avocado which was a popular green at the time.
-But green along with the name Avocado fell out of fashion so they eventually renamed the same colour to Wasabi and it’s selling again.
+But green fell out of fashion so they eventually renamed the same colour to Wasabi and started selling again.

 Have you ever bought a colour because you fell in love with the name?
 Or maybe the name turned you off?
 I’d love to know.
 Drop your colour name and story in the comments below.